 Security certificates in demand and how to get them

 To oversee secure operations on the online platform, regulatory bodies have been constructed.
 These authoritative bodies have put in effect rules and guidelines for companies to follow.
 Some rules are more strict than others.
 Also, not all rules are applicable to all industries.
 There are rules that apply to the healthcare sector and then there are others that are applicable to the financial sector.
-Compliance also vary according to geographical locations.
+Compliance also varies according to geographical locations.
 For instance, the European continent follows data privacy rules in the form of GDPR, whereas America falls under the compliance of CCPA.

 Here we are only mentioning the certificates which are in demand across the world: